 - Distributors of video games in Singapore are required to declare the game titles to IMDA through the IMDA Online eService.

-- Applicants can refer to the step-by-step user guide (3.47MB) and provide the required information to complete the submission.
+- Users can refer to the submission guidelines and step-by-step user guides linked on the eService portal for more information on completing the submission.

 Step 1: An applicant submits a video game for classification.